 - Developer IRC: Chat room '#musescore' on IRC network 'freenode'

 The MuseScore community maintains a collaborative written handbook.
 Any logged in user can edit and improve the handbook pages.
-If you see a mistake or something missing in the handbook, don't hesitate to hit the Edit tab below the title and improve the page.
+If you see a mistake or something missing in the handbook, don't hesitate to fix it or extend it—click the ⠇ to the right of the title, choose "Edit," and improve the page.
 In cases where you would like to discuss changes, post in the documentation forum.

 People all over the world use MuseScore, thanks to a vibrant community of translators.
 If you want to help with an existing translation, or start a new one, see the instructions below.
 Please ask any questions on the forums, or developers mailing list and share initial work - particularly to avoid further workload, should changes be required.